xlynkz/xlynkz.github.io/README.md

 3. Design: Architect infrastructure and supporting components.
 4. Deploy: Select highly available vendors, package and ship.
 5. Document: Document infrastructure and maintain issue-free usage.

-####Entrepreneurs: Chase Change
-- We help you discover the organisations and technology that are moving the world.
-####Intrapreneurs: change from within
-- Discover valuable ideas and mobilize teams around them.
-####Machines: stay relevant
-- We provide the information you need to make hard decisions.